Maritime Masters programme is strengthening links between UK industry and

 The UK is the world’s maritime centre.
 Its offer in maritime services, encompassing education and research, is globally recognised and valued.
 The programme will help celebrate these academic and research assets.

-Any student enrolled on the participating university’s selected course is eligible for the project.
-Students are chosen by an internal process within their University.
-The University also sets the criteria for selection.
+Any student enrolled on the participating university’s selected course is eligible to participate in the programme and at programme events.
+Student finalists are chosen through an internal process at their respective university, but the programme aims to benefit the wider student cohort.

 Collaboration in the maritime sector is currently at an unprecedented level.
 The Maritime Growth Study encouraged the various parts of the sector – across shipping, ports, marine, services, engineering and leisure marine – to work together.
 Since then, much has been achieved, and created a culture for further collaboration and delivery.
 The Maritime Masters programme, with research topics cutting across the sector, further cements cooperation.
 The programme also brings industry and academia closer together, reflecting the increasingly collaborative relationship, not least in the development of the maritime sector deal.